 How to Store Fruit Crisps

 Let the strawberry rhubarb crisp cool to room temperature on your counter before topping it with plastic wrap and refrigerating.
-Reheat the strawberry rhubarb crisp in the oven so the oatmeal topping stays crunchy.
+Reheat the strawberry rhubarb crisp in the oven or in the microwave, just keep in mind the topping will soften by the next day.

 Tips for the Best Strawberry Rhubarb Crisp